 It includes the Java Virtual Machine (JVM), core classes, and supporting libraries.
 The JRE is a runtime environment in which Java bytecode can be executed.

 The JRE allows end-users to run Java applications on their systems.
-It does not contain tools for development like compilers or debuggers.
+It does not contain development tools like compilers or debuggers.

 When you download and install the JRE, you’re essentially installing the Java platform onto your computer, which allows you to run Java applications.